ZoneIn Privacy Policy

 | RevenueCat | Hosted paywall UI, offering retrieval, customer information, purchase handling, receipt validation, app-user identity sync, purchase attribution. | Apple user identifier as ZoneIn app user ID, purchase metadata, product/offering identifiers, receipt and transaction-related metadata, customer status, app/device metadata needed to provide the service. | RevenueCat Privacy Policy |

-| Firebase Analytics (Google LLC) | Product analytics if enabled in production. | Coarse product interaction and purchase-flow events, app instance identifiers, and standard app/device metadata.
+| Firebase / Google | Product analytics, broad funnel measurement, app-health diagnostics, and app functionality services. | App instance or installation identifiers, coarse app event names and parameters, and standard app/device metadata.
 No IDFA / AdSupport collection is intended. | Google Privacy Policy and Firebase Privacy and Security |

 ZoneIn does not currently use a custom first-party server, Firebase Authentication, Firestore, Firebase Cloud Messaging, Firebase Storage, Crashlytics, advertising SDKs, AppTrackingTransparency prompts, or IDFA.